Strandgaard96/vehicle_collision_webpage/docs/README.md

 We all know the prejudice about young males and fast cars, but there's actually something to it!
 We can see a peak in the amount of the crashes has a male driver between the age of 20 and 24 involved in the crash (about 9.9%).
 As the males become older, they are involved in fewer and fewer crashes until they reach the age of about 35-40.
 We believe that this increase is due to som of the tendencies that many middle-aged men have of road-rage, impatience in traffic and general stress, causing them to be distracted and irritable in traffic.
 After the age of 55, their number begin to dwindle again, probably due to fewer older men having drivers license, and perhaps in less of a rush to get from A to B.
 Looking at the females in the young age groups, we can see that males are involved in about 3 times more crashes.
 That's a lot!
 Comparing younger females to older, we can see that they do not exhibit the same trend of increasing in number of crashes later in life, perhaps due to their more calm approach to traffic in general.
 As a final sidenote, we can actually see very young drivers appear in the data as well!
 Apparently, some data points stem from people as young as 5-9 years of age.
-Whether this is an human error in the data or not, the number of these occurences are very small.
+As these are unlikely drivers this likely is a result of a reporting error.
+For example putting a 0 instead of an age or forgetting to write the second number (4 instead of 42 for example).

 ## Spatial distribution of the car crashes
 Phew, that was a lot of static bar plots!
-I think it's time for some interactive plots.
+Now it's time for some interactive plots.
 In the following map, we have plotted the individual crashes on a map, where each crash is categorized by where it happened, how many people got injured in the crash, why the crash happened and what kind of vehicle was involved.
 The color of the initial circles represents the density of crashes, with a number corresponding to the crashes in a given area.
 The map shows a sample of 10,000 traffic incidents.

 <iframe src="interaktivfoliummap.html"
     sandbox="allow-same-origin allow-scripts"